reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

     NoSuchElementFoundException exception)
 ```

-Or we can keep both just as shown in the example controller above.
+Although, it's a good idea to mention exception class in the annotation even though we have mentioned it in method signature.
 It gives better readability.

-For the same reason, we have
-kept `@ResponseStatus(HttpStatus.NOT_FOUND)` on the handler method.
-Although it's not required as we have already provided HTTP status in `ResponseEntity`.
+Also `@ResponseStatus(HttpStatus.NOT_FOUND)` on the handler method is not required as HTTP status passed in `ResponseEnity`
+will take precedence, but we have kept it any way for the same readability reasons.

 Apart from the exception parameter we can also have `HttpServletRequest`, `WebRequest`, or `HttpSession` types as parameters.